samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

     </ContentPage.Content>
 </ContentPage>
 ```

-Here is the source code for the "MainPage.xaml" file.
-Once user authenticate profile picture and greetings from Azure Function App is displayed:
+Here is the source code for the `MainPage.xaml` file.
+Once your users authenticate, their profile picture and a greetings message from your Azure Function will be displayed:

 ```C#
 <?xml version="1.0" encoding="utf-8" ?>